juniorgasparotto/GraphExpression/README.md

 This class inherits from the abstract class `ExpressionSerializerBase<object>` which has the responsibility to write the mathematical basis of a graph expression either circular or complex.
 This is done by the method `Serialize()` .
 He is responsible for creating the parentheses, adding the characters of sum and etc.

-The class `ComplexEntityExpressionSerializer` to implement this base class must override the method `SerializeItem` that is responsible for serializing each item of expression.
+The class `ComplexEntityExpressionSerializer` overrides the method `SerializeItem` that is responsible for serializing each item of expression.

 The constructor requires to be passed an instance of an expression.